MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

 library as a whole (namely ``import MDAnalysis`` or subclassing).
 This includes closed / commercial licenses (although we encourage the use of open source licenses).
-However, one would not be able to just take parts of the MDAnalysis code and put it into another piece of code unless the other code is then *also* licensed under a compatible copyleft license (e.g. GPLv3+/LGPLv3+).
+However, one would not be able to just take parts of the MDAnalysis code and add it into another codebase unless this other code is then *also* licensed under a compatible copyleft license (e.g. GPLv3+/LGPLv3+).

-We considered other popular licenses but none fulfilled our requirements.
+We considered other popular licenses but none fulfilled the requirements listed above.

 ## How will the relicensing process work?

-As of writing, MDAnalysis has [over 160 contributors][contributors].
-All of which have contributed code under the terms of the GPL v2+ license.
-We also have a large user community which uses the library for many wonderful scientific applications, including several downstream libraries.
+As of writing, MDAnalysis has [over 160 contributors][contributors], all of whom have contributed code under the terms of the GPL v2+ license.
+We also have a large user community that uses the library for many wonderful scientific applications, including several downstream libraries.

 Ultimately, the final decision on relicensing [rests with code authors](#Contacting-contributors).
 However, we fully recognise that this is a big change for the MDAnalysis user base and the wider molecular sciences community.
-We are, as always, fully invested in ensuring that our actions reflect the needs of our community.
+As always, we are fully invested in ensuring that our actions reflect the needs of our community.
 We therefore want to give everyone an opportunity to [ask questions about or comment on the relicensing effort](#Consultation-period) as part of